 A photographer’s guide to shooting Hyrox events

-Hyrox is an unreal experience!
-It gave me goosebumps working through these events.
-I wanted to jot down some thoughts and observations about what it’s like to photograph a HYROX event—specifically the World Championships.
-There’s a lot going on at these competitions, and it’s an atypical sports setup.
+After recently working on a Hyrox Elite 15 event, I wanted to jot down some thoughts and observations about what it’s like to photograph a HYROX event—specifically the World Championships.
+There’s a lot going on at these competitions, and it’s not a typical sports photo setup.

-1 Unconventional venues: Low light + fast movement
+1 Unconventional venues: Low light + mixed movement speeds

-That limitation opened up some creative doors.
+That limitation opened up some creative options.
 I didn’t need ND filters to play with longer exposures.
-I leaned into the low light and embraced the grittiness of it.
-It definitely pushes me to shoot differently—to use the grain and colors to tell a more intense story.
+I leaned into the low light and embraced the noise in my images.

-I used flash for maybe half the event, which helped me in some of the darker areas.
+I used on camera flash for parts of the event, which helped me relieve some of the pressure on high shutter speeds.
 If you’re bringing flash, bring gels.
 You’ll want to match the off color venue lighting so your images look consistent.

-2 Bring as much as you can. move intentionally.
+2 Bring as much as you can but find drop off spots

-These venues are massive.
+Like most sporting events, the venues are massive and require a lot of walking.
 You’re on your feet constantly.
 Walking from one end to the other might take 10 minutes—add fans and barriers and that doubles.
-I tried to avoid running back and forth for gear.
-If I didn’t bring it with me, I didn’t have it.
+I tried to avoid running back and forth for gear and simplify my setup.

-I packed intentionally and in a modular way.
+I packed in a modular way.
 I used my home base location in the media room plus brought a small pack that I could leave in a safe place closer to the race.
-There are many spaces you can leave gear.
+There are several spaces you can leave gear.
 This allowed me to move well without having to leave everything behind.
-It was still exhausting and my calves and shins were hurting after day one.
+It was still exhausting and I had a bit of shin splints on the first day which I never get!
 If I could, I’d bring a scooter or one-wheel next time just to save time and energy getting from A to B. I got rides from the convention staff when I could.

 The venue is so big I had everything delivered including meals.
-Getting to actual food meant a 30-minute walk each way, and I just didn’t have the time.
-The venue had minimal concessions/restaurants to access.
+Getting to actual food meant a 30-minute walk each way, and would cost a lot of time.

-3 Stay fluid but stick to your plan
+3 Stay fluid but stick to a plan

-HYROX races are chaotic.
-Athletes are running everywhere.
-Fans are right on top of the course and you’re constantly navigating moving bodies, trying to cross over laps and dodge competitors.
+HYROX races are chaotic athletes are crisscrossing the course.
+Fans are right on top of the athletes and you’re constantly navigating moving bodies, trying to cross over laps and dodge competitors.

-But the event flow is also fairly predictable.
+But the event flow is fairly predictable.
 You know the workout stations in advance.
-You know roughly how long athletes spend at each one.
-That gives you the chance to plan your shots—especially in the open field heats, where access is more relaxed.
+You know roughly how long athletes spend at each one and that gives you the chance to plan your shots—especially in the open field heats, where access is more relaxed.

 The elite field and livestream zones are a different story.
 Movement is limited.
 Fans pack into the viewing spaces.
 If you want a certain shot, you need to plan your route well ahead of time and stick to it.
 If you push past your time to move to new location, you can easily miss it with the fan traffic.